vipulnaik/diet-exercise-health/profile-information/health-profile.md

   read license plates) at random points in between.

 * I have some issues with distance vision, as evinced in the eye exam results.
+The eyes are fairly different in this respect: the right eye has substantially worse distance vision than the left eye; this difference is seen both in the eye exam results and in my own vision checklist execution.
 Since I don't drive, and the issues haven't gotten in my way so far, I have not chosen to get corrective lenses for these issues.

 * Other things surfaced by my eye exam: (benevolent so far) melanosis, and a difference in the inner/outer ratio between my left and right